duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_3_dashboard.md

     PAGE NAME           DESCRIPTION
-    Portainer           A nice GUI tool for seeing all containers running on a Duckiebot Robot               A summary page for the robot status Users               Advanced Feature: Allow multiple student using one Duckiebot Profile             Information for your duckietown account
+    Portainer           A nice GUI tool for seeing all containers running on a Duckiebot File Manager        A file manager for managing the files on the robot Robot               A summary page for the robot status Profile             Information for your duckietown account
-    Package Store       A package store contain all available packages for your Duckiebot Settings            Advanced Feature: Change configuration of your Duckiebot dashboard manually Restful API         Advanced Feature: A description of restful API.
+    Package Store       A package store contain all available packages for your Duckiebot Users               Advanced Feature: Allow multiple student using one Duckiebot Settings            Advanced Feature: Change configuration of your Duckiebot dashboard manually Restful API         Advanced Feature: Documentation to the RestAPI exposed by the Dashboard.

 ## Portainer {#dashboard-portainer status=ready}